Can Cannabis Help Curb Alcohol Use?Written by Chris Weatherall on Jun 10, 2021

 What is Alcohol Awareness Month?
 How does medical cannabis work to prevent alcohol use?
 Does it work for everyone?
-Consider this brief guide to medical cannabis as an alcohol deterrent for the answers to these questions and more.

 What Is Alcohol Awareness Month?